 The answer to this question is no. LED lights are more energy efficient and will produce an equivalent amount of light to incandescent bulbs, albeit using less watts.
 The less number of watts translates to lower amps required for LED bulbs.

 However, there is a slight difference in how each type draws electricity.
 An incandescent bulb will have a higher amperage draw when first turned on.
-That’s because it takes a bit of time for the filament inside the bulb to heat up and produce light.
+That’s because it takes some time for the filament inside the bulb to heat up and produce light.

 In LED bulbs, there is no filament.
-The electricity is directly converted into light.
+Instead, the electricity is directly converted into light.
 So, there is no initial surge in amperage draw when first turned on.

 To summarize, an LED bulb will have a lower wattage and use less electricity than an incandescent bulb assuming the two have the same voltage power source.
 The LED bulb will also have a lower amperage draw than the incandescent bulb.